Nihar109/socket_io_message/README.md

 2. Make sure that you fulfill all the requirements: Python 3.9 or later with all [requirements.txt](https://github.com/Nihar109/socket_io_message/requirements.txt) dependencies installed, To install, run:

 `pip install -r requirements.txt`

+## How to create a webapplication for passing video through web application

+- passing_video_webapplication file dedicated to the creating web application streming video